The massless modular Hamiltonian: Massless Hamiltonian

-\subsection{The modular group, $m=0$}
+\subsection{The modular group}

-In the following, $O$ will denote the double cone on the Minkowski spacetime $\mathbb R^{d+1}$ with base the open unit ball $B$ centred at the origin in the time zero hyperplane $\mathbb R^d$.
-As above, $H_0(O)=H_0(B)$ is the standard subspace in the massless, scalar one-particle Hilbert space $\cH_0$.
+In the following, $O$ will denote the double cone on the Minkowski spacetime $\mathbb R^{d+1}$ with base the open unit ball $B$ centered at the origin in the time zero hyperplane $\mathbb R^d$.
+As above, $H(O)=H(B)$ is the standard subspace in the massless, scalar one-particle Hilbert space $\H$.
 We assume $d\geq 2$.

-The modular group $\Delta_B^{is}$ associated with $H_0(B)$ has been computed in \cite{HL} in terms of the action on the field or, equivalently, on the spacetime test-functions. $\Delta_B^{is}$ is associated with a one parameter group of conformal transformation that preserve $O$, namely \ben (u,v) \mapsto \big((Z(u,s), Z(v,s)\big)\, , \een where $Z$ is given by
+The modular group $\Delta_B^{is}$ associated with $H(B)$ has been computed in \cite{HL} in terms of the action on the field or, equivalently, on the spacetime test functions. $\Delta_B^{is}$ is associated with a one-parameter group of conformal transformation that preserves $O$, namely \ben (u,v) \mapsto \big((Z(u,s), Z(v,s)\big)\, , \een where $Z$ is given by

 with